| CECG

 of zeta potential and pH of zero charge in hydrothermal systems, hydrothermal-

-and passibity of metals and alloys in hydrothermal environments, hydrothermal
+of metals and alloys in hydrothermal environments, hydrothermal

 synthesis of new oxide materials.
 Thermodynamics and Kinetics - mosecular-statistical,